-- 2.1.2.1 The club licensing system is implemented only for clubs affiliated to the IFA as defined by the IFA Articles of Association. - 2.1.2.2 The club licensing system applies only for those clubs who wish to participate in the top division of Women's Domestic competition in Northern Ireland.
+- 2.1.2.1 The club licensing system is implemented only for clubs affiliated to the IFA as defined by the IFA Articles of Association. - 2.1.2.2 The club licensing system applies only for those clubs who wish to participate in the top three divisions of Domestic competition in Northern Ireland.